JuniorIsAJitterbug/vhs-decode-docs/docs/CX-Cards.md

+---
+title: CX Cards
+---

-# What is a CX Card?
+## What is a CX Card?

 Conexant CX2388x-xx is an 2002 era PCI-based chip, today found with a PCIe bridge chip (Asmedia or ITE) in the 1x PCIe desktop card form factor.